lejaju/Statbox/README.md

 Statbox is a real life stat tracking application inspired by video game stat menus.
 This was my first personal project in python.

 Why?
-This project was made for educational purposes to learn oop concepts.
+This project was made for educational purposes to learn oop concepts while making something I thought was fun.

 Requirements:
 python 3